andrewjf232/PTV_Project/README.md

 ### Transform
 <img width="1172" alt="Screenshot 2025-05-25 at 7 31 02 pm" src="https://github.com/user-attachments/assets/592c1150-9760-4af2-bf1e-e34d81d65fdf" />

 * **AWS Glue Crawlers** automatically infer the schema from the raw `.csv` files in S3 and register them as tables in the **AWS Glue Data Catalog**.
-This creates a **centralized, managed metadata repository**, making the raw data immediately discoverable and queryable by other services.
+This creates a **centralised, managed metadata repository**, making the raw data immediately discoverable and queryable by other services.
 * **Amazon Athena**, a serverless query engine, then performs **SQL-based transformations** directly on these cataloged tables in S3.
 This **schema-on-read** approach provides immense flexibility.
 * Post-transformation, the refined data is written back to a separate S3 location, often in **optimized columnar formats like Apache Parquet or ORC**.
 This significantly **improves query performance and reduces storage costs** for subsequent analytical workloads.